square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

 <a name="insync"></a>
 {% include figure url="/assets/images/druva-sso.jpg" image_path="/assets/images/druva-sso.jpg" %}

-The Druva window will come back to the foreground. __DO NOT__ click on the button.
+The Druva window will come back to the foreground. __DO NOT__ click any buttons.

 If you are asked, click [Replace an Existing Device](#replace){: .btn .btn--inverse .btn--small}